First time home buyer? Here’s our take on what it takes to buy a house or condo the smart way:

-2. Thou Shalt Reap the Rewards of Low Interest Rates
+2. Reap the Rewards of Low-Interest Rates

 There are some great government programs for first-time buyers that can literally save you thousands of dollars; from programs to help fund your down payment through your RRSP, to help with land transfer tax payments to a tax credit to offset your closing costs.
-Program details can be found here: First Time Buyer Programs.

 There are some great first-timer neighbourhoods out there- transitional neighbourhoods generally provide the best bang for your buck.
 What’s hot for first-timers right now?
 Liberty Village for condos.
 Bloordale, Upper Beach and Brockton Village for houses.

-5. Thou Shalt Covet Thy Neighbours’ House
+5. Covet Thy Neighbours’ House

-6. Thou Shalt Practice Safe Offers
+6. Practice Safe Offers

 When the time comes to actually make an offer on a condo or house, use conditions to protect yourself.
 A financing condition ensures that your lender is prepared to lend you the money you need for a particular house or condo – it’s not enough to just be pre-approved for a certain amount of money.
 If you’re looking to buy a house, home inspections can better prepare you to be a homeowner (let alone prevent you from buying a lemon).
 Thinking condo?
 A condition that allows your lawyer to review the status certificate (the legal and financial documents of the condo corporation) can ensure you’re investing in a sound building.